JanssenProject/home/README.md

 To a large extent, we are aligning with the goals of cloud native infrastructure.
 But beyond that, there are a few goals that are specific to IAM:

 1. High Concurrency: In IAM, the number of users is not necessarily related to performance.
 If you have a billion users who never login, you can accomplish this very easily!
 What's hard is concurrency.
 If you have a billion users who all login on the same day, that's hard.
-Janssen is designed to horizontally scale.
+Janssen is designed to scale horizontally.
 That means that any concurrency is attainable if you can add more compute and memory.

 2. Highly Available: IAM is mission critical--many applications may depend on it.
 Leveraging cloud native design is helpful.
 But robustness is a fundamental consideration at all phases of development.